-Prince William County approved a new Strategic Plan which includes a revised Quality Education and Workforce Development Strategic Goal in July 2021.
-This plan is the fourth iteration of six Strategic Plans that will build upon each other to achieve long-term goals by 2030.
+Prince William County approved a new Strategic Plan which includes a revised Education Strategic Goal in February 2025.
+This plan is the fifth iteration of six Strategic Plans that will be built upon each other to achieve long-term goals by 2030.